svsvenu/svsvenu.github.io/_posts/2016-12-13-Camel split and aggregate with JDG repository.md

 ## Object stores

 JDG provides a way of storing objects in a remote server using google's own protobuf protocol, a monster topic in itself but the singular and salient point of relevance is it can store serializable objects.
 You can check out some code here, if you looking for some play dough.
-[JDG remote queries]
-(https://github.com/svsvenu/poc/tree/master/jdg-remote-query).
+[JDG remote queries](https://github.com/svsvenu/poc/tree/master/jdg-remote-query).
 In this case i am storing what the camel repository needs and some other metadata that would help me probe the system by inspecting the data.